arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP Export to object

-The `VP Export to object` command <!-- REF _command_.VP_Export_to_object.Summary --> returns the 4D View Pro object attached to the 4D View Pro area *vpAreaName*<!-- END REF -->.
-You can use this command for example to store the 4D View Pro area in a 4D database object field.

 <!-- REF _command_.VP_Export_to_object.Syntax -->**VP Export to object** ( *vpAreaName* : Text {; *option* : Object} ) : Object<!-- END REF -->

 <!-- REF _command_.VP_Export_to_object.Params -->